psychemedia/storytelling-notes/blacksmith-tales.md

 ‘‘Lookin’ for a sponsor for my child,’’ says the Tinker.

-‘“*Will you take me as a sponsor?’’ says the landlord.
+‘"*Will you take me as a sponsor?’’ says the landlord.

 ‘*T will not, ’’ says the Tinker ‘for you are a sorry man.
 You’ve smiles for them that are rich, and nothin’ but growls for them that are poor.’’
 And he passed on.